cshabsin/explorers/README.md

 This project uses a simple access control list (ACL) to determine who can edit the map data.
 The ACL is stored in a Firestore collection called `acls`.

+**Note:** Before setting up the ACL, you must enable the Google sign-in provider in your Firebase project.
+You can do this in the Firebase console, under Authentication > Sign-in method.

 To set up the ACL, you need to create a document in the `acls` collection with the ID `editors`.
 This document should have a single field called `uids`, which is an array of strings.
 Each string in the array should be the Firebase User ID (UID) of a user who is allowed to edit the map.

 Here is an example of what the `acls/editors` document should look like: